Skip to the main navigationSkip to the content

 Jim Killen’s ‘Whip’s Testimonial Fund’ from the Constitution Convention, Sydney 1973.

-Freya Clawley is the Collections Online Officer at the Museum of Australian Democracy.
+Freya Clawley worked at the museum as the Collections Online Officer.
 She joined the museum as a Registration Assistant in 2009 after graduating from Macquarie University with a Bachelor of Science and a Bachelor of Arts in Museum Studies.
 While studying she volunteered at the Museum of Ancient Cultures at Macquarie University for five years.

 Museum of Australian Democracy at Old Parliament House